 While Lake Tahoe is a wonderful place to explore with your drone, you do need to be careful of the surrounding national forests in the area.
 National Forests are no-fly zones, so I recommend checking airspace maps for restricted areas.

 If you fly in the cold weather, make sure to either warm your batteries or hover your drone for a few minutes before going full blast with the controls.
-Also, be very careful of the trees and water.
-Both have the potential to disrupt your GPS and controller signal/connection.
+Also, be very careful of the trees and water as both have the potential to disrupt your GPS and controller signal/connection.
 I recommend looking for open spaces where you have a clear signal.
 Lastly, consider bringing a landing pad when flying.
 I forgot to bring ours during the trip, which made landing the drone near the beach very challenging.

 For more information on drones, check out our:

 If you want to get even more serious about drones, consider getting an FAA 107 certification.
 While you can study for the test without a prep course, we recommend the Drone Pilot Ground School course taught by UAV Coach.
 We completed the course in January 2018 and passed the certification test with a 95%.
 Getting your FAA 107 certificate is not required for hobbyist pilots.
-However, you’ll learn a lot of fundamental aviation concepts that will make you a better drone operator and pilot.
+By taking this course, you’ll learn a lot of fundamental aviation concepts that will make you a better drone operator and pilot.